randajan/react-popup/README.md

-onDown | Function | Called after any Pop was closed list | Boolean | Order of Pops will be ignored transition | Number _or_ Object | Will be passed to CSSTransition.props.timeout x | any | the default close button of every id | String | will be passed to div title | String | will be passed to div className | String | will be passed to div
+onDown | Function | Called after any Pop was closed list | Boolean | Order of Pops will be ignored transition | Number _or_ Object | Will be passed to CSSTransition.props.timeout closeButton | any | the default close button of every Pop id | String | will be passed to div title | String | will be passed to div className | String | will be passed to div